antoniogioiacom/antoniogioia.com/src/pages/how-to-use-microdata-person/post.md

 ---

-## Introduction to microdata
+## Introduction to Microdata

-[Microdata specification](https://html.spec.whatwg.org/multipage/microdata.html#microdata), one of the new **html5** features, allows content producers to describe a specific type of information. the structured data can be read and used by search engines to give more specific results, for example google will use this data to enrich the results of a query with a **rich snippet**, [a fast introduction to microdata in this video](https://www.youtube.com/watch?v=A-kX0Aut-18) and an example below:
+The [Microdata specification](https://html.spec.whatwg.org/multipage/microdata.html#microdata), one of the new **HTML5** features, allows content producers to describe specific types of information.
+This structured data can be read and used by search engines to provide more specific results.
+For example, Google will use this data to enrich the results of a query with a **rich snippet**.
+You can find a quick introduction to microdata in [this video](https://www.youtube.com/watch?v=A-kX0Aut-18).
+Here's an example of a rich snippet:

 ![Image of Google rich snippets](https://antoniogioia.com/images/blog/google-rich-snippets.png)

 A more detailed search result gives users a better idea of your content and improves your **search engine optimization**.

 Microdata **items** and **properties** are defined in a public vocabulary, a structured data markup schema supported by major search engines.
-In the following example we will use the [schema.org](https://schema.org) markup, we can refer the vocabulary to decide which property of the item **Person** we want to use.
-There are items for different purposes like Events, Products, Places, Movie etc. Remember that search engines will not use content that is not visible to users, as a matter of fact Google declares: “you should mark up the text that actually appears to your users when they visit your web pages”.
+In the following example, we will use the [schema.org](https://schema.org) markup.
+We can refer to the vocabulary to decide which properties of the item **Person** we want to use.
+There are items for different purposes like Events, Products, Places, Movies, etc. Remember that search engines will not use content that is not visible to users.
+In fact, Google states: "You should mark up the text that actually appears to your users when they visit your web pages."

-## How to use microdata
+## How to Use Microdata

-Microdata markup are **attributes** in html tags, a container for an item is set by the attribute `itemscope`.
-Let’s assume we have relevant personal information in the `footer`, microdata Person item in html markup would be:
+Microdata markups are **attributes** in HTML tags.
+A container for an item is set by the attribute `itemscope`.
+Let's assume we have relevant personal information in the `footer`.
+The microdata Person item in HTML markup would be:

     <footer itemscope itemtype="http://schema.org/Person"></footer>

-In the footer we have our basic information in a paragraph and a personal picture:
+In the footer, we have our basic information in a paragraph and a personal picture:

     <p>
     Antonio Gioia <br>